A CDL and about 10 hours of training, and most school bus drivers are good to go under federal and Michigan law

 - Insurance and registration regulations.

-Again, I fail to understand, not just as a bus accident lawyer but also as a father, why school bus drivers – the very people we as parents entrust the safety of our children to – are exempt from many of the exact same safety regulations that we think are important enough to apply to commercial bus drivers and truck drivers transporting commercial goods.
+Again, I fail to understand, not just as a bus accident lawyer but also as a father, why Michigan school bus driver training is set to a lower standard and how school bus drivers -he very people we as parents entrust the safety of our children to – are exempt from many of the exact same safety regulations that we think are important enough to apply to commercial bus drivers and truck drivers transporting commercial goods.